Skip to Content

 Instructions

-2. Pour the light and dark soy sauce, chinkiang vinegar, hoisin sauce and sesame oil over the beef and mix well.
+1. Pour the light and dark soy sauce, chinkiang vinegar, hoisin sauce and sesame oil into a bowl, add the white pepper and mix well.

-3. Trim the broccoli so that it is around 10cm long and then plunge it into boiling water and let it sit for 3 minutes.
-Drain then refresh in cold water..
+3. Cut the tips from the broccoli and then cut the stems into 25-30mm (1-1¼") lengths, plunge it into boiling water and let it sit for 3-5 minutes.
+Drain then refresh in cold water.

-4. Top and tail the onion, then peel it and cut it into 8 wedges.
+4. Top and tail the onion, peel it and cut it into 8 wedges.

 5. Peel the garlic cloves then slice them as thinly as you can.